Topics Map > •Accounts, Authenication & Passwords > -Accounts

 If you have more than one device enrolled you'll see a device selector.

 Select the device you want to use and then choose your authentication method.

-Call Me Authenticate via phone callback.
-Duo Push Pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iPhone or Android device).
-Just review the request and tap Approve to log in.
-Enter a Passcode
+- Duo Push pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iPhone or Android device).
+Just review the request and tap Approve. to log in.

 If you can't authenticate or aren't sure what to do, click Need help? on the left side of the Duo prompt.
 Your administrator may have customized the help text with additional instructions or contact information.

 You'll also see a Remember me for... option if your administrator enabled Duo's trusted devices feature.
 If you check this box when authenticating you won't need to perform Duo second-factor authentication again for the duration specified on the prompt.

 If you're logging in with Duo from a device with a smaller screen (like a tablet) or small browser window then your authentication prompt may look slightly different.
 Don't worry!
 All the devices and options shown in the full-size prompt are available for use, and you can enroll and manage devices by following the same steps.

 Click the Settings button at the top for the commands Add a New Device or My Settings & Devices.Click the X next in the Settings button to return to the authentication prompt.